 The PBG Special Committee met on May 18, 2009 (following the PBG Board meeting), and again on May 26, 2009 and June 1, 2009.
-At these meetings the Special Committee reviewed with management, Morgan Stanley and Cravath investor reactions to the PBG Board's rejection of PepsiCo's proposal, potential scenarios relating to PepsiCo's proposal and a draft of investor presentation materials to accompany PBG's second quarter earnings release.
-The potential scenarios considered by the PBG Special Committee included PepsiCo's commencement of an exchange offer, PBG and PepsiCo entering into private negotiations, PepsiCo continuing to pursue its lawsuit against PBG and the PBG Board and/or taking other similar actions, PepsiCo requesting a special meeting of PBG stockholders, the announcement of a PepsiCo transaction with PAS, and PepsiCo rescinding its proposal.
+At these meetings the Special Committee reviewed with management, Morgan Stanley and Cravath investor reactions to the PBG Board' rejection of PepsiCo's proposal, potential scenarios relating to PepsiCo's proposal and a draft of investor presentation materials to accompany PBG's second quarter earnings release.